Torbuntu/Leikr/README.md

      program.properties
 ```

-Add `main.groovy` in the `Code/` directory.
+Add `YourGameName.groovy` in the `Code/` directory.

-main.groovy contents to be runnable should be similar to the following template:
+In order for your game to be runnable it should be similar to the following template:

 ```java
 //extend the engine to get the API